Kevin Dundon: Recent career

 In May 2005, Dundon opened the Raglan Road Irish gastropub in Disney World, Florida.

 In 2006, Dundon published Full on Irish: Contemporary Creative Cooking, his first cookery book.
 He began to feature regularly on The Afternoon Show.

-On 17 March 2007, he featured on CBS's The Saturday Early Show.
+On 17 March 2007, he was featured on CBS's The Saturday Early Show.

 In February 2008, Dundon featured in the first episode of Guerrilla Gourmet, a television series which had six professional chefs attempt to set up their own temporary restaurant in an unusual location.
 He established his restaurant in Saint Saviour's Boxing Club in Waterford.
 Four of the fifty members of the boxing club prepare the food, including pigeon and tomato and poitín soup, in the temporary kitchen.

 In March 2008, he opened his second American restaurant in Kansas City.

 In July 2008, the reality television series, Heat, was launched.
 Two series of the programme have been produced, with Dundon taking on rival chef Kevin Thornton in each.
 He was Heat Champion in the first series but lost the second series to Thornton.

 In April 2009, he helped launch the outdoor Taste of Dublin festival alongside fellow chef Thornton.
 Dundon also demonstrated his cookery skills at Dungarvan Town Hall in County Waterford as part of the second annual Waterford Festival of Food in April 2009.